-The code used to implement this method should not block itself for an unbounded amount of time or induce a context switch, e.g., sleeping.
+The code used to implement this method should not block itself or induce a context switch, e.g., sleeping or perform I/O. Only spin waits may be used.
 The effects of unbounded blocking and inducing a context switch here are undefined and could result in a deadlock.
-Object.notify() and Object.notifyAll() may be called, but Object.wait() should not be called.
+Object.notify() and Object.notifyAll()